xrc10/OmAgent/examples/LoopVQA_with_mem0/README.md

    - Generates appropriate responses to visual queries
    - Stores new memories when relevant

+3. **Conversation Loop**
+   - Maintains an ongoing conversation until the user types "退出" (exit)
+   - Keeps track of conversation history for context
+   - Provides the last 5 conversation turns to the model for better context awareness

-The workflow follows a straightforward sequence:
+The workflow follows a straightforward sequence with an outer loop for continuous conversation.

 ## Prerequisites